ABOUT SOUL SPA ALCHEMY

 PROFESSIONAL STANDARDS

-I am a qualified holistic therapist with formal training in massage and bodywork since 2012.
-I am a member of the Federation of Holistic Therapists and fully insured with Hiscox.
 My work is informed by an ongoing path of study in somatic awareness, nervous system regulation, and embodied practice.
 This includes training in body listening and introductory body psychotherapy, reiki, zyto bio communication scanning, and therapeutic aromatherapy through doTERRA.
 I have completed full training within the Rose Lineage, including initiation and training as a Rose Priestess through the Rose Chapel in Glastonbury under Annabel du Boulay.
-This training is rooted in Jungian and transpersonal psychology, working with archetypes, symbolism, and embodied integration.
-It informs how I recognise patterns and inner movement held within the body.
-Movement has been central to my work since the early 2010s.
-My background in belly dance and embodied movement is rooted in self expression, rhythm, emotional release, and reconnection to vitality and joy.
+This training is rooted in Jungian and transpersonal psychology and has informed my ability to recognise symbolic, emotional, and archetypal patterns as they express through the body.

 My work is informed by contemporary thinkers and researchers in trauma, neuroscience and embodiment, including Gabor Maté, Stephen Porges, Joe Dispenza, Mantak Chia, and Robert J. Gilbert.